Harame29/Melio_Autism_FInal_Project/README.md

 - PowerPoint

 ## Data Source
-The data used in this project was obtained as a publicly available CSV file titled **Prevalence Estimates Over Time**, covering the years 2000 through 2022.
+The data used in this project was obtained as a publicly available CSV file titled **Prevalence Estimates Over Time** from the CDC , covering the years 2000 through 2022.

 ## Acknowledgments
 OpenAI ChatGPT was used to assist with Python code formatting, explanations, and notebook organization.